 Nature helps us know God better.
 If we want our faith and our relationship with God to grow, we have to know Him better.
 This is why we read the Bible, why we pray, and why we attend Christian gatherings.
 We want to know God better.

 Our experiences tell us who God is.
 We know God is a healer because He healed us once or twice or maybe hundreds of times.
-We know God is our parent because He cares for us and provides for us like a good parent.
+We know God is our parent because He cares for us and provides for us like good parents.

 And yet, there are still so many sides to God that we do not know yet.
 Maybe one way of getting to know Him better is to connect with other creations and experience His presence, power, and love through them.